 This is when breathing gets interrupted.
 Your body has to interrupt deep sleep to tighten up your muscles and get you breathing again.

 Why Everyone Needs to Know Their Sleep Ability

 You can’t live your best life without your best night’s sleep.
 So many of my patients were functioning at 50, 60, or 80% of their potential before they verified their sleep ability and got treatment.
 Don’t let this be you.
 Find out what your sleep ability is.
 Just by being human, you are susceptible to a compromised airway.
 No one is immune.

 Just remember CAR:

 Consider: 90% of people with sleep breathing interruptions don’t know it.
 Even if you’re healthy and feel fine, consider the size of your airway and your sleep ability.
 Take control of your sleep health by considering your sleep ability and that you could have breathing interruptions.

 Assess: You’ll need the help of a friend or a smartphone.
 It’s impossible to assess our own sleep ability since we’re, well, unconscious!
-Ask your partner, family member, or friend to observe you for ten minutes after you’ve been asleep for about an hour.
-Ask them to tell you: are you making noises?
+Ask your partner, family member, or a friend to observe you for ten minutes after you’ve been asleep for about an hour.
+Ask them to answer these questions: are you making noises?
 Are you grinding your teeth?
 Snoring?
 Breathing strangely?
 Tossing and turning?
 All of these could be signs that your sleep is being interrupted.
 There’s also an app for this that listens to you while you sleep and records your number of interruptions.

 Sleep health is the foundation for the health and happiness of the rest of your life.